dustymabe/dustymabe.com/content/post/2017-08-03/fedmag-blog-post.md

   root        atomicos -wi-ao----  5.93g
 ```

-As part of that command we also resized the filesystem all in one shot.
+The `lvresize` command above alsoe reseid the filesystem all in
-We can see that by checking again the filesystem usage.
+one shot.
+To confirm check the filesystem usage:

 ```nohighlight
 [vagrant@host ~]$ sudo df -kh /